Editor’s note: This article originally ran September 2, 2021, and was updated October 27, 2022.

 In the meantime, here are four ways to tell the difference between allergies, RSV and other infections such as a cold, the flu or COVID-19:

 The symptoms of RSV, fall allergies and COVID-19 can look very similar with one major exception—a fever.

-“Allergies, RSV, COVID and other viral infections can cause significant runny nose, congestion, eye irritation and even some cough as well,” Dr. Kim says.
-“So on the surface, they’ll look very, very similar.
+“Allergies, RSV, COVID and other viral infections can cause significant runny nose, congestion, eye irritation and cough as well,” Dr. Kim says.
+“So, on the surface, they’ll look very, very similar.
 One very clear difference is going to be fever.
 Allergies should not cause any type of temperature at all.
 If parents detect a fever of 100 or higher, that is an infection as opposed to allergies.”

 2. A hallmark of allergies is itchiness.

 Allergies typically cause very itchy eyes, itchy nose, maybe even itchy skin.